SOC 2 Type II audit in progress · EU, US and India data residency · a DPA you can sign

 osTicket is free.
 Running it isn't.

 Teams searching for an osTicket alternative usually love the price and outgrow everything else: self-hosting, PHP maintenance, no AI, email-first intake, and a queue a human still has to sort.
-FlowTux is the managed, AI-first alternative — $99/mo flat, triage and resolution automated, live the same day.
+FlowTux is the managed, AI-first alternative — from $79/mo flat, triage and resolution automated, live the same day.

-Price check: FlowTux $99/mo managed vs osTicket $0 + server + admin time
+Price check: FlowTux from $79/mo managed vs osTicket $0 + server + admin time

 Zero hosting